These settings let you control user activities within Workspace Environment Management.

-To control which applications end users can run, you can use either the Windows AppLocker interface, or Workspace Environment Management to manage Windows AppLocker rules.
+To control which applications users can run, you can use either the Windows AppLocker interface, or Workspace Environment Management to manage Windows AppLocker rules.
 You can switch between these approaches at any time but we recommend that you do not use both approaches at the same time.

-These settings allow you to control the applications users are permitted to run by defining rules.
+These settings let you control the applications users are permitted to run by defining rules.
 This functionality is similar to Windows AppLocker.
 When you use Workspace Environment Management to manage Windows AppLocker rules, the agent processes (converts) Application Security tab rules into Windows AppLocker rules on the agent host.
 If you stop the agent processing rules, they are preserved in the configuration set and AppLocker continues running by using the last set of instructions processed by the agent.

 This tab lists the application security rules in the current Workspace Environment Management configuration set.
 You can use Find to filter the list according to a text string.